 Connectivity is one fantastic thing that has put the world at our fingertips, and technology has made this even easier with the use of APIs.
-The technology stack behind API documentation and observability has ensured secure and reliable connectivity across a vast chain of programs.
+The technology stack behind API monitoring and documentation has ensured secure and reliable connectivity across a vast chain of programs.
 APIs have made lives more manageable.

 How do you think apps and websites let you create an account and log in with your Facebook or Google credentials?
 Or how do weather apps get the day’s forecast?
 The answer to both questions is that they talk to other systems to get the data or verify your credentials.
 These two systems talk to each other through an API or Application Programming Interface.

 What is an API?

 In simple terms, an API (Application Programming Interface) is a software intermediary that allows two applications to interact with each other, handling requests and returning the appropriate data.
 It’s a messenger that takes requests from one application to another; tells it what you want to do, and then returns a response back to you.

 According to Forbes, the market capitalization of companies that have adopted APIs has grown by more than 12% compared to those that have not adopted APIs.
 And RapidAPI states that more than 90% of executives describe APIs as mission-critical.

 APIs have created the connectivity that puts the world at our fingertips.

 APIs have the following standard key components:

 Endpoint: A specific URL that represents and/or serves as a point of entry to a resource during an API call.

 Request: An action made to an API endpoint, usually including a method (e.g. GET, POST) and any necessary parameters.